 Related Party Loans

 On December 14, 2020, the Company entered into a convertible promissory note with the Sponsor pursuant to which the Sponsor agreed to loan the Company up to an aggregate principal amount of $500,000 (the “Convertible Note”).
 The Convertible Note is non-interest bearing and payable upon the date on which the Company consummates a business combination.
 If the Company does not consummate a business combination, the Company may use a portion of any funds held outside the Trust Account to repay the Convertible Note; however, no proceeds from the Trust Account may be used for such repayment.
 Up to $500,000 of the Convertible Note may be converted into warrants at a price of $1.00 per warrant at the option of the Sponsor.
 The warrants, if issued, will be identical to the Private Warrants.
-As of June 30, 2021 and December 31, 2020, the outstanding balance under the Convertible Note amounted to an aggregate of $500,000 and $500,000, respectively.
-As of June 30, 2021, the aggregate fair market value of the Convertible Note was $1,350,000 (see Note 9).
+As of March 31, 2021 and December 31, 2020, the outstanding balance under the Convertible Note amounted to an aggregate of $500,000.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.

 Reference 1: http://www.xbrl.org/2003/role/disclosureRef